mrdomino/git-backup/README.markdown

 ## Configuration

-Edit `git-backup`.
-It's pretty readable.
+Edit `git-backup` and `git-restore`.
+They're pretty readable.
 You can probably do it even if you've never written a shell script.

+Alternatively, set some environment variables:

+- `BACKUP_DIR` to the base directory where you want to store backups,
+- `REPO_NAME` to the name of the repo you want to back up,
+- `REPO_PATH` to the directory containing your repo,
+- and `BACKUP_FILENAME` to the full actual backup filename,

+listed in order of your likelihood of wanting to touch them.

 ## See also